 Prerequisites: High School diploma or the equivalent; completion of two years of high school math (Algebra I and Algebra II) with final grades of “C” or better.

 The course provides an introduction to hospital coding concepts, nomenclature and classification systems.
 It includes discussion of inpatient reimbursement systems including prospective payment, managed care and other third party payers.
 An introduction to basic current hospital coding systems principles in assigning valid diagnostic and procedural codes is presented.
 "Official Inpatient Coding Guidelines" developed by the American Hospital Association (AHA) are utilized for accurate coding assignment of diagnoses and procedures.
-(Prerequisites: successful completion of HS 101, BI 120, and BI 122, or permission of the Program Coordinator of Medical Coding)
+(Prerequisites: HLTH 101C, HLTH 104C, BIOL 120C, and BIOL 122C, each with a grade of “C” or higher; or permission of the Program Coordinator of Medical Coding)

 This is an advanced coding course which presents more complex cases using medical record reports.
-Students must read and interpret data utilizing prior learned skills from HS 101, BI 120, BI 122.
+Students must read and interpret data utilizing prior learned skills from HLTH 101C, BIOL 120C, BIOL 122C.
 The 3M computerized encoding and grouping system will be employed to provide experience in utilizing technology to select codes and to calculate DRG (diagnosis related groups) payments for prospective payment systems.
 The student will expand on and apply the principles of reimbursement and coding derived from Introduction to Hospital Coding and Intermediate Hospital Coding at an advanced level.
 The student will use the AHA “Official Inpatient Coding Guidelines” to accurately identify and sequence the principal diagnosis and procedure.
 Coding discussions will include determining which diagnoses or procedures should be included as secondary.
-(Prerequisite: completion of Intermediate Hospital Coding (HS 117) with a grade of “C” or higher.)
+(Prerequisite: completion of Intermediate Hospital Coding (MCOD 117C) with a grade of “C” or higher.)